Yolanda (name)

 Yolanda is a female given name from Western Europe and North America, derived from the Greek name Iolanthe meaning "Violet" (the flower).
-In German and Dutch the name is spoken similarly but traditionally spelled Jolanda, and in Italian, Portuguese and Romanian Iolanda.
+In German and Dutch the name is spoken similarly but traditionally spelled Jolanda and in Italian, Portuguese and Romanian Iolanda.
 Yolonda is an African-American spelling of the name.
+The French form is Yolande.
 Cognates are the Czech and Slovak Jolantha and the Polish Jolanta.

 Notable people and characters named Yolanda include: